Some parts of this page may be machine-translated.

 Table of Contents

-1. What is management in data annotation work?
+1. What is management in annotation work?

-2. Our Data Annotation Process/Project Flow
+2. Our Annotation Work/Project Flow

 [Requirements Definition]